Beach near Bridgetown © ulybug

 What to do in Barbados

--Socialise with travellers from all over the globe in the backpacker bars that line Barbados' east coast.
+- Socialise with travellers from all over the globe in the backpacker bars that line Barbados's east coast.

 Getting to Barbados

 You can find direct cheap flights to Barbados from the US and the UK.
-Tour operators such as Thomas Cook have charter flights to Barbados available at certain times of the year.
 Barbados is also the only holiday destination in the world with a scheduled Concord service, with up to four flights a week during the dry season.
 Get more information on Barbados Airports.

 The Polished Hoe by Austin Clarke